Acadia Winter Trails Association

 The crushed-stone surfaces of Acadia’s carriage roads make them ideal for cross country skiing in the wintertime.
 Add the park’s spectacular scenery and trail grooming by the volunteers of the Acadia Winter Trails Association, and it is no wonder that skiing is a highlight of the season for many area residents and winter visitors.

-Two teams of volunteers now operate from bases at the Hulls Cover Visitor Center and the Brown Mountain Gatehouse, setting tracks for classic and skate-style cross country skiing on routes established in the grooming agreement with the park.
-See the map below for route details.
+Winter trail grooming is done by volunteers of the Acadia Winter Trails Association.
+Volunteers operate from bases at the Hulls Cover Visitor Center and the Brown Mountain Gatehouse, setting tracks for classic and skate-style cross country skiing on routes established in the grooming agreement with the park.

-How the Acadia Winter Trails Association Got its Start
+How the AWTA Got its Start

 Started in the late 1980s as a personal mission of several local ski enthusiasts, the Acadia Winter Trails Association (AWTA) formally partnered with Friends of Acadia and Acadia National Park in 1990.
 Friends of Acadia provided financial and fundraising assistance to the loyal groomers, and the park added maintenance and other support.
 Gradually, homemade grooming rigs (bed springs and cinder blocks) were replaced with specialized equipment.